Subnautica 2

-Subnautica 2 is an upcoming action-adventure survival game under development by Unknown Worlds Entertainment.
+Subnautica 2 is an action-adventure survival game developed by Unknown Worlds Entertainment.
 It is a sequel to 2018's Subnautica and the third game in the series after 2021's Subnautica: Below Zero.
-The game is set to release in early access in 2026.
+The game was released in early access on May 14, 2026.

 Gameplay

-Set on a new planet, Subnautica 2 will support single-player and co-op gameplay with a total of up to four players, the first time multiplayer gameplay is present in the series.
-A cinematic trailer showed a new vehicle, new creatures and environments and hinted at the introduction of a current mechanic that can drag the player to another area.
-Players will be able to modify their own DNA to acquire abilities, a feature that was originally cut from Subnautica.
+Set on a new planet, Subnautica 2 supports single-player and co-op gameplay with a total of up to four players.
+This is the first time multiplayer gameplay is present in the series.
+A cinematic trailer showed a new vehicle, the Tadpole and has interchangeable chassis, new creatures and environments and hinted at the introduction of an ocean current mechanic that can drag the player to another area.
+Players are able to modify their own DNA to acquire abilities, a feature that was originally cut from Subnautica.

+Plot

+En route to the desert world of Zezura, the Alterra colony-ship Cicada diverts course and crash-lands on an uncharted ocean moon, named Proteus by the survivors.
+Though the world is highly biodiverse, its extreme atmospheric pressure and severe heavy metals contamination renders all human life dead within months.
+To combat this, the ship's onboard "Noetic Advisor" (NoA), an advanced artificial intelligence, puts the backed-up consciousness of survivors in new physical bodies via "reprinting".
+Though granting effective immortality, NoA controls which brain state to restore, resulting in severe memory loss and dissociation.

+The initial colonists are afflicted by a psychosis characterized by hallucinations, violent behavior, and suicidal thoughts, dubbed Masefield Syndrome by colony surgeon Sophie Boucher.
+The pioneers discover a highly territorial alien race, the Tailings, a remnant of a far more advanced civilization, the Axum.
+As disease, attacks by the Tailings, and other biological incompatibilities grip the survivors, NoA begins deliberately killing the pioneers and resetting them to much older states of themselves, driving tensions higher among the colonists.
+Survivor Nahema Nakota, severely affected by Masefield and weary of NoA's actions, forms a rebel faction called the Jubilee based on a fixation with the colossal "World Tree" on the horizon, encouraging survivors to abandon the colony and swim out to the tree's base.
+The Jubilee set off a bomb at one of the habitats, allowing Nahema to steal a Tadpole and set off for the World Tree.
+Sophie in turn departs in pursuit of Nahema.